Category Archives: Serbian/Yugoslav Royals

 A younger Draga; Credit – Wikipedia

 After Draga completed her education, her parents began to prepare for her marriage.
-Their choice of a husband for Draga was Svetozar Mašin, a close friend of Draga’s father and a well-known mining engineer who was thirteen years older than his intended bride.
-Svetozar’s father was a respected physician and had served in the court of two Obrenović rulers Prince Mihailo Obrenović III and King Milan I of Serbia, the current ruler.
+Their choice of a husband for Draga was Svetozar Mašin, a close friend of Draga’s father and a well-known mining engineer, thirteen years older than his intended bride.
+Svetozar’s father was a respected physician and had served in the court of two Obrenović rulers Prince Mihailo Obrenović III and King Milan I of Serbia, then the current ruler.
 Draga and Svetozar Mašin were married on August 28, 1883, at the Parliamentary Church in Belgrade.

 Because Draga’s husband was a friend of King Milan I of Serbia, Draga was often at court and became acquainted with many people including Queen Natalija, King Milan’s wife.
 Draga and Svetozar’s marriage lasted only three years.
 On May 21, 1886, 35-year-old Svetozar Mašin died from a heart attack, according to a doctor’s report.
 Draga inherited Svetozar’s pension and his name.
 Svetozar’s brother Alexander Mašin, an army officer, was so opposed to this that he later accused Draga of killing his brother and became one of the conspirators in the plot that assassinated Draga and her second husband King Alexander I of Serbia.